U.S. Visas

 Document Name: MyKad Application For Children Aged 12/ NRIC – National Registration Identity Card

-Registration Criteria: Regulation 3 of the National Registration Regulations 1990 (Amendment 2007) states that a Malaysian child who has reached the age of 12 must register for the identity card.
+Registration Criteria: Malaysian children who reach the age of 12 must register for an identity card.

 Procedure for Obtaining:

-• The applicant must submit the application within 30 days of attaining the age of 12.
-Otherwise, a processing fee will be charged.
+3. The applicant must submit the application within 30 days after they become 12 years old.
+After that, a processing fee will be charged.

 Alternate Documents: There are no alternate documents.

-Comments: For more information visit The National Registration Department.
+Comments: For more information. visit The National Registration Department - Identity Card website.

 Police Certificates